Tudi/WowRetriHelperBot/KickBot/readme.txt

 Possible bugs :
 - it's not interrupting anything : Check SpellCastAllowLatency + SecondsUntilSpellCastEndToInterruptStart to be smaller than the spell you want to interrupt.
 Check SecondsUntilSpellCastEndToInterruptEnd to be small enough.
 - it's interrupting even instant cast spells : Check SecondsUntilSpellCastEndToInterruptStart to be larger than 1 second
+- SendBackKeys.au3 can not find the LUA window : make sure that greenish box is not covered by some other wow window.
+It does not have any other overlays on it
+- SendBackKeys.au3 finds bad greenish pixel : manually set $LuaFramePosX, $LuaFramePosY variables

 Q : What wow version can i use it ?